Debit and Debit Spread Trades

-Debit spread trades, or net debit trades, are simply those option trading strategies that result in a net debit when setting up.
+Debit spread trades, or net debit option trades, are simply those option trading strategies that result in a net debit when setting up.
 Unlike credit spreads where the trader receives an initial net cash payment when opening the trade, a debit trade costs something upfront.

 If the trade works out as planned, the value of that position increases so that when the trader closes the position, he or she will receive more than what the trade originally cost to set up.